Pseudocyesis / False Pregnancy

 Written by Dr.M.D.Mazumdar, MD

-Pseudocyesis or 'false pregnancy' or 'phantom pregnancy' is a condition in which a woman believes that she is pregnant and even apparently gets all the symptoms of pregnancy.
+Pseudocyesis or 'false pregnancy' or 'phantom pregnancy' is a condition in which a woman believes that she is pregnant and even gets all the symptoms_of_pregnancy such as missed periods, weight gain, morning sickness, and even lactation.
 The only thing missing is the baby.

 It is the result of a delicate mind-body relationship and is proof of the degree to which the mind is able to control the body.